 Chokecherry and Sierra Madre Wind Energy Project

 This project represents the largest onshore wind energy facility in North America.
 When fully operational, the project will be capable of generating up to 3,000 megawatts of power.
 The first phase of the project was authorized in January 2017.
 The infrastructure and first phase of the project are in construction.
-A decision for PHASE II TURBINE DEVELOPMENT EA3 is expected by the end of 2019.
+The most recent activity is a December 2, 2019 decision for PHASE II TURBINE DEVELOPMENT EA3 .